strikebu77/safesupersummary-chrome/README.md

 1. Click the extension icon and then the settings gear
 2. Enter your OpenRouter API key
 3. Select your preferred AI model
-4. Choose summary length preference
+4. Choose summary length preference (Concise/Balanced/Detailed)
+5. Select summary language (Auto for original language, or choose a specific language)
+6. Choose your preferred theme (Auto/Light/Dark)
-5. Save settings
+7. Save settings

 ### Usage Demo